tsurovec/thecatch-2023/4-below-deck-troubles/c_usa.md

 ```

-and that gives location of the information needed to inject the key into JWT:
+which gives us location of the information needed to inject the key into JWT:

 `_fetch /app/shipapi/appconfig/jwtsigning.key > jwtsigning.key`

 `_fetch /app/shipapi/appconfig/jwtsigning.pub > jwtsigning.pub`

 these we can plug into the form and generate a JWT with `"flag-read": true` in payload and query the `getFlag` endpoint again: